riddhisc/Attendance-Management-system/README.md

 Mark attendance in which students can mark his/her attendance as present View button in which student can view all the marked attendance Student which mark his/her attendance once in a day can’t mark it again in as well as not delete his/her attendance.
-Also give the option to edit the profile picture
+Also have the option to edit the profile picture
 User should be able to Send Leave Request to admin for leaves.

 Admin panel